najah-naaji/mlops-miniworkshop/lab-01-environment-setup/README.md

 - **Kubeflow Pipelines** - a lightweight deployment of Kubeflow Pipelines on GKE hosting ML Pipelines and ML Metadata services.
 GKE will also be used as a primary execution environment for KFP and TFX components.
 - **Cloud Build** - CI/CD
 - **Container Registry** - a registry for container images encapsulating pipeline components

+## Create a Project
+Create a new project in the GCP console, and select that project from the menu at the top left side of the console page.

 In the lab environment, all services are provisioned in the same [Google Cloud Project](https://cloud.google.com/storage/docs/projects).
 Before proceeding make sure that your account has access to the project and is assigned to the **Owner** or **Editor** role.

 Although you can run the below commands from any workstation configured with *Google Cloud SDK*, the following instructions have been tested on GCP [Cloud Shell](https://cloud.google.com/shell/).